bcorporaal/Bentobox/bentobox-license.md

 # Bentobox Theme End User License Agreement
 The Bentobox Kirby theme is shared under the MIT license as stated below.
-For the Kirby CMS see the Kirby End User License Agreement.
+For the Kirby CMS see the separate Kirby End User License Agreement.

 revised: March 2, 2016